Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 hour
 Up to 5 corpses within 12 *(18m)* of you that have been dead for no longer than 1 year rise as Horde Ghouls that act on your turn and follow your metal commands.
 The ghouls remain animate for 1 hour, after which time they collapse and die.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 6 or higher, it may animate 5 additional Horde Ghouls for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, it may animate 5 additional Horde Ghouls for each slot level above 5.
 If you cast this spell using a spell slot of Level 9, it may animate any number of Horde Ghouls from corpses within range.
 - **Classes**: Cleric, Sorcerer, Warlock, Wizard *(Source: CS)*